 This decree, which replaced the Labor Code Act (1958), consists of four parts.
 Part I contains general provisions in the area of wages, contracts and terms of employment.
 It provides, among other things, that all contracts of employment must provide for wages to be paid in legal tender (S.I).
 Section 7 stipulates that each employer shall give to a worker, within three months of his commencement of work, a written statement specifying certain particulars (mentioned in the Act) of the contract of employment.

-Part II regulates the recruitment, while Part III provides, in part, for the conditions of employment of certain special class of employees, namely women, apprentices, and minors.
+Part II regulates the recruitment, while Part III provides, in part, for the conditions of employment of certain special classes of employees, namely women, apprentices, and minors.
 Part IV deals with other supplementary provisions.